rfordatascience/tidyweek/2018_01_tidyweek/README.md

 @[[Data.World]](https://data.world/radovankavicky/2018-01-tidyweek) via https://data.world/radovankavicky/2018-01-tidyweek<br>

 # Objectives
-- Create a new project
+- [ ] Create a new project
-- Download & Import data into R
+- [ ] Download & Import data into R
-- Select an indicator from the dataset
+- [ ] Select an indicator from the dataset
-- Make comparison
+- [ ] Make comparison
-- Crate visualization
+- [ ] Crate visualization
-- Publish your result/output at https://data.world
+- [ ] Publish your result/output
 -------------------------------------------------------------------------------------------
-# Instrusctions/What should the repo of a participant include:
+# Instructions/What should the repo of a participant include:

 # About section (Dataset & Project)
 What is included in this data?
 What isn't included?
 Where did it come from?